rohitgang/457---Groacery-Baggin-1A/README.txt

 terminates if we the states arrayList is empty.
 So, our depth first search implementation terminates and prints one of the successful states.
 While the breadth first search implementation returns all the successful states.

+TESTING :

+We tested our program against all sorts of input.
+We handle our exceptions with a try-catch method.
+Almost all of the erros all handled by us.
+If the program runs out of memory, we handle that as well.
+When parsing the files, we split a line using the whitespace character.
+We don't do this :
+ "String[] splitLine = line.split(" ");"
+Instead we used a regular expression to split the line like this :
+ "String[] splitLine = line.split("\\s+");"
+To handle any trailing or leading whitespaces when parsing, we use trim() method to get rid of them.

+DISCUSSION :

+One of the main problems for this program was to maintain a deep and a shallow copy.
+When implementing states we had to be sure that few of our array lists don't change when transitioning between states.
+So we had to research about it.
+Because there were so many duplicate array lists, it was getting difficult to keep track of the copies.